suriyun-turnbase-rpg/rpg-php-service/README.md

 # tbrpg-php-service
-PHP web-service for Turnbase RPG project
+PHP web-service for RPG project

 ## How to setup
 * Set config in `./configs/config.ini`